iifl-logo

 C) FOREIGN EXCHANGE EARNINGS AND OUTGO:

-Foreign Exchange inflow (Rs.): NIL
+Foreign Exchange inflow (Rs.): NIL Foreign Exchange outflow (Rs.): NIL

-Foreign Exchange outflow (Rs.): NIL MANAGEMENT DISCUSSION AND ANALYSIS:
+MANAGEMENT DISCUSSION AND ANALYSIS:

-ECONOMIC SCENARIO:
+> ECONOMIC SCENARIO:

-INDUSTRY REVIEW:
+> INDUSTRY REVIEW:

-REVIEW AND FUTURE OUTLOOK
+> REVIEW AND FUTURE OUTLOOK OF THE COMPANY:

 The Company is continuously trying to accomplish the desired results.
 Steps have been taken for cost diminution and quality of work by the Company.
-The Company will achieve more turnover by various marketing strategies, offering more quality products, launching new products and services etc. in coming years followed by increase in profit margin by way of various cost cutting techniques and optimum utilization of various resources of the Company.
+The Company will achieve more turnover by various marketing strategies, offering more quality products, launching new

-INTERNAL CONTROL SYSTEM:
+> INTERNAL CONTROL SYSTEM:

 The Company has proper and adequate system of internal control, commensurate with the size and nature of its business.
 Regular Internal Audits and Checks carried out and also management reviews the internal control system and procedures to ensure orderly and efficient conduct of business and to ensure that all assets are safeguarded and protected against loss from unauthorized use or disposition and that transactions are authorized, recorded and reported correctly.
 The Company has well defined internal control system.
 The Company takes abundant care to design, review and monitor the working of internal control system.
 Internal audit in the organization is an independent appraisal activity and it measures the efficiency, adequacy and effectiveness of other controls in the organization.
 The Audit Committee, comprising Independent Directors, regularly reviews audit plans, significant audit findings, adequacy of internal controls, and compliance with Accounting Standards, among others.

-HUMAN RESOURCES:
+> HUMAN RESOURCES:

-philosophy.
+The Company believes that its people are its most important asset and thus continuously strives to scale up its employee engagement through well structured systems and a visionary HR philosophy.
 The Company continues to lays emphasis on building and sustaining the excellent organization climate based on human performance.
 Performance management is the key word for the Company.
 Pursuit of proactive policies for industrial relations has resulted in a peaceful and harmonious situation in the Company.
 We are highly focused on developing our employees to perform with the same excellence for the challenges and huge business opportunities that are envisaged in future.
 The Company firmly believes that intellectual capital and human resources is the backbone of the Companys success.

-CAUTIONARY STATEMENT:
+> CAUTIONARY STATEMENT:

 Statement in the Management Discussion and Analysis describing Companys objectives, projections, estimates, expectation may be forward-looking statements within the meaning of applicable securities laws and regulations.
 Actual result could differ materially from those expressed or implied.
-Important factors that could make a difference to the Companys operation include economic conditions affecting demand/supply and price conditions in the Government regulations, tax laws and other status and other incidental factors.
+Important factors that could make a difference to the Companys operation include economic conditions affecting demand/ supply and price conditions in the Government regulations, tax laws and other status and other incidental factors.

 Further, the discussion following herein reflects the perceptions on major issues as on date and the opinion expressed here are subject to change without notice.
 The Company undertakes no obligations to publicly update or revise any of the opinions of forward looking statements expressed in this report, consequent to new information future events, or otherwise.
 Readers are hence cautioned not to place undue reliance on these statements and are advised to conduct their own investigation and analysis of the information contained or referred to this statement before taking any action with regard to specific objectives.